Shivamavichal/customer_behavior_ananlysis/README.md

 - Generated a business report.
 - Presented findings in a professional presentation.

-The analysis helps stakeholders understand data trends and supports data-driven decision-making.
+The analysis helps stakeholders understand data trends and supports data-driven decision-making.-

----

 ## Project Structure